Axway/open-banking-docs/content/en/docs/Configuration/mtls.md

 ---
-title: "MTLS"
+title: "MTLS configuration"
 linkTitle: "MTLS"
-description: MTLS configuration
+description: How to change and test the certificate configurations required for Mutual Authentication
 weight: 4
 date: 2021-09-02
 ---